frankiebdavis/Nucleo_MultiChannel_ADC_DMA/README.md

 - But the output voltage (what the ADC reads) depends on the ratio between the LDR and the fixed resistor.
 - When starting near 3.3V or 5V, the voltage doesn't shift much unless the LDR changes drastically.
 - Lowering the potentiometer lets you "zoom in" on the LDR’s dynamic range.

-This project shows not just how to set up DMA and ADCs — it teaches you how to **interpret** analog signals meaningfully.

 ---